ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-08-01-field-report-acl25.md

 {: style="text-align: center;"}

 - **I attended the SEACrowd Birds-of-a-Feather (BoF) session!** Finally, I've met my long-time collaborators.
-  I've been involved with the SEACrowd group during their initial project, so it's nice to meet Holy and Samuel in person.
+  I've been involved with the SEACrowd group during their initial project, so it's nice to meet Holy, Samuel, and Aji in person.
   During the BoF, we talked about what is "enough" for Southeast Asian NLP, what's missing (it's always money), and what are our current successes.
   I honestly look forward to SEACrowd events.
   I traveled to ACL alone, so being with some familiar faces gave me a feeling of having a _home base_ in a sea of strangers.